CartoDB/mobile-sdk/doc/custom_offline_data.md

 ### GeoJson

-GeoJSON is a format for encoding a variety of geographic data structures.
+[GeoJSON](http://geojson.org/) is a format for encoding a variety of geographic data structures.
 GeoJSON supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
 Geometric objects with additional properties are Feature objects.
-Sets of features are contained by FeatureCollection objects. [geojson.org](http://geojson.org/)
+Sets of features are contained by FeatureCollection objects.

-The following is an example of how you can load geojson from bundled assets and render it on the map (make sure you have cities15000.geojson as a bundled Asset (Android) or Resource (iOS):
+The following example displays how you can load GeoJSON from bundled assets and render it on the map (make sure you have cities15000.geojson as a bundled Asset (Android) or Resource (iOS):

 <div class="js-TabPanes">
   <ul class="Tabs">